yuanqidu/yuanqidu.github.io/_pages/about.md

   * Machine Learning for Discovery

 **News!**
+* 1/22 Paper titled "Semi-supervised Pseudo-healthy Image Synthesis via Confidence Augmentation" has been accepted in *ISBI* 2022.
 * 12/21 Paper titled "Interpretable Molecular Graph Generation via Monotonic Constraints" has been accepted in *SDM* 2022.
 * 12/21 Excited to announce that we (Mr. Yuanqi Du, Prof. Adji Bousso Dieng, Prof. Yoon Kim, Dr. Rianne van den berg, Prof. Yoshua Bengio) are hosting the second [Deep Generative Models for Highly Structured Data workshop](https://deep-gen-struct.github.io/) with ICLR 2022, more information will come out soon!
 * 12/21 Paper titled "Disentangled Spatiotemporal Graph Generative Model" has been accepted in *AAAI* 2022.